mpp21x/mpp21x.github.io/source/_posts/2020/leetcode-6-ZigZag-Conversion.md

 Y   I   R
 ```

-And then read line by line: `"PAHNAPLSIIGYIR"`
+And then read line by line: `PAHNAPLSIIGYIR`

 Write the code that will take a string and make this conversion given a number of rows: